naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Nadine: (Reading a letter)

+Fred: Well, what does it say?

+Nadine: It’s a confession letter.
+It turns out Gambi killed my pet rock.

+%

 Kranion Angry: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: HEY!
 WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)